kubernetes/enhancements/keps/sig-node/3545-improved-multi-numa-alignment/README.md

 #### Beta to G.A Graduation
 - [X] Allowing time for feedback (1 year).
 - [X] Risks have been addressed.
+- [X] Presence of E2E test validating the described behavior on 4+ NUMA nodes system.

 ### Graduation Criteria of Options

 In 1.26 we are releasing this feature to Alpha.
 We propose the following management of TopologyManager policy options graduation:

 - `TopologyManagerPolicyAlphaOptions` is not enabled by default.
 Topology Manager alpha options (only one as of 1.26), are hidden by default and only when `TopologyManagerPolicyAlphaOptions` feature gate is enabled user is able to use alpha options.
   `TopologyManagerPolicyAlphaOptions` will not exist if there are no options in alpha stage.

 - `TopologyManagerPolicyBetaOptions` is not enabled by default.
 Topology Manager beta options (none as of 1.26), are hidden by default and only when `TopologyManagerPolicyBetaOptions` feature gate is enabled user is able to use beta options.
 `TopologyManagerPolicyBetaOptions` will not exist if there are no options in beta stage (true for 1.26 release).

-- `TopologyManagerPolicyOptions` is enabled by default.
-Topology Manager stable options (none as of 1.26), are visible by default and user does not have to enable any feature gates to use them.
- `TopologyManagerPolicyAlphaOptions` will not exist if there are no options in GA stage (true for 1.26 release).
+- `TopologyManagerPolicyOptions` for enabling/disabling the entire feature.
+As this is an alpha feature, this feature gate would be disabled by default.
+Explicitly enabling `TopologyManagerPolicyOptions` feature gate provides us the ability to supply `TopologyManagerPolicyOptions` or `topology-manager-policy-options` flag in Kubelet.

 When an option graduates, its visibility should be moved to be controlled by the corresponding feature-flag.
-The introduction of these feature gates gives us the ability to move the option to beta and later stable without implying that all available options stable.
+The introduction of these feature gates gives us the ability to move the option to beta and later stable without implying that all available options are stable.

 The graduation Criteria of options is described below: